pzentenoe/vault-101/labs/lab-01.md

 To complete this lab, you need:

 - A computer with any of these operating systems: macOS, Linux or Windows.
-- The latest version of Docker installed on that machine.
+- Deploy Vault using the latest official Docker image installed on that machine.
 - The Vault CLI (you can find the installation instructions [here](https://www.vaultproject.io/docs/install/))
 - To save time, please download the Vault and MySQL image **before** the workshop.